 - Showcasing your work in community literary arts exhibits.

-Through our career development center, you can dig deeper into your field, network with experts and test drive different positions.
-Many of our students get hands-on professional experience:
+Through our career development center, you can dig deeper into your field, network with experts and test drive different writing careers and creative writing jobs.
+Many of our students get hands-on professional experience in writing jobs:

 - Writing blogs and brochures for wildlife organizations like Wolf Park.